 Hario Ceramic Coffee Mill: Ditto a manual coffee mill.
 I own this one.
 Whole beans store well when sealed in a Mason Jar (see How to Use a FoodSaver for Vacuum Canning).

 LifeStraw Personal Water Filter: FREE SHIPPING!
 The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

-NOW Foods Essential Oils: I personally use essential oils from Spark Naturals.
+NOW Foods Essential Oils : I personally use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
-On the other hand, NOW Foods has decent essential oils at a budget price plus they can be purchased at Amazon.com.
+On the other hand, NOW Foods has decent essential oils at a budget price.
 Here are a few to get you started: NOW Foods Rosemary Oil, NOW Foods Peppermint Oil, and Now Foods Lavender Oil.